 China is surely the leading country when it comes to manufacturing and supplying top-notch commodities of all types.
 However, if you’re willing to import from China to Canada, having a handful of knowledge can ease the process.
 So here’s the guide to help you understand and learn all about importing goods into Canada for resale.

-- Import Taxes in Canada
+- Import Duties and Taxes in Canada

 - Import Regulations and Restrictions in Canada